AhmedMourad0/no-copy/README.md

 User("Ahmed", "+201234567890").copy(phoneNumber = "Happy birthday!") // Unresolved reference
 ```

-Now, you can do something like this and it actually makes sense:
+Now, you can do something like this, and it actually makes sense:

 ```kotlin
 @NoCopy